-Because office workers spend so much time indoors, air quality has become a major cause of concern for the National Institute for Occupational Safety and Health (NIOSH), the Environmental Protection Agency (EPA), and the general public at large.
+Because office workers spend so much time indoors, air quality has become a major cause of concern for the National Institute for Occupational Safety and Health (NIOSH), the Environmental Protection Agency (EPA), and the public at large.

 Hazardous Fumes Given off by Building Materials

-Sick Building Syndrome: In some office buildings, high amounts of these indoor toxins cause headaches, eye irritation, and other severe health problems in workers.
+- Sick Building Syndrome: In some office buildings, high amounts of indoor toxins cause headaches, eye irritation, and other severe health problems in workers.
 Such health problems are called sick building syndrome or building related illness.

-Radon Exposure: Radon is a radioactive gas that is another harmful indoor toxin.
+- Radon Exposure: Radon is a radioactive gas that is another harmful indoor toxin.
 When radon attaches to dust, it forms particles that can be inhaled in one’s lungs similar to asbestos fibers and can similarly cause lung cancer.
 Energy-efficient buildings, which keep in heated or cooled air, can trap radon indoors and lead to high concentrations of the gas.

-There are many old New York buildings that are loaded with harmful indoor toxins.
-New York and California are combating this growing problem with tax breaks for developers who meet certain “green” building standards and both have passed legislation requiring publicly funded buildings to be greener.
-See examples of two New York landmark buildings here.
+New York, California and other states are combating this growing problem with tax breaks for developers who meet certain “green” building standards and many locales have passed legislation requiring publicly funded buildings to be “greener”.